David Carradine: Early life

-Carradine was born John Arthur Carradine Jr. on December 8, 1936, in Hollywood, California, the eldest child of actor John Carradine (1906–1988) and his wife Ardanelle Abigail (née McCool) Carradine (1911–1989).
+Carradine was born John Arthur Carradine Jr., on December 8, 1936, in Hollywood, California, the eldest child of actor John Carradine and his wife Ardanelle Abigail (née McCool) Carradine.
 He was a half-brother of Bruce, Keith, Christopher, and Robert Carradine, and an uncle of Ever Carradine and Martha Plimpton, most of whom are also actors.
 Primarily of Irish descent, he was a great-grandson of Methodist evangelical author Beverly Carradine and a grandnephew of artist Will Foster.
 Called "Jack" by his family, Carradine had a turbulent childhood.
-His parents divorced and repeatedly remarried; he was born to his mother's second marriage of three, and his father's first of four.
-At the time of Carradine's parents' marriage, his mother already had a son by her first husband, whom John adopted.
-John Carradine planned to have a large family, but after his wife had a series of miscarriages, he discovered she had gotten numerous abortions without his knowledge which had rendered her unable to carry a baby to term.
+His parents divorced and repeatedly remarried; he was born during his mother's second marriage of three, and his father's first of four.
+At the time of Carradine's parents' marriage, his mother already had a son by her first husband, whom John Carradine adopted.
+John Carradine had planned to have a large family, but later he discovered his wife had gotten two abortions without his knowledge, and afterward a miscarriage rendered her unable to carry a baby to term.

-Against this backdrop of marital discord, David almost succeeded in committing suicide by hanging at the age of five.
-He said the incident followed his discovery that he and his elder half-brother, Bruce, who had been adopted by John, had different biological fathers.
+Against this backdrop of marital discord, Carradine almost died by suicide by hanging at the age of five.
+He said the incident followed his discovery that he and his elder half-brother, Bruce, had different biological fathers.
 Carradine added, "My father saved me, and then confiscated my comic book collection and burned it—which was scarcely the point."
 After three years of marriage, Ardenelle filed for divorce from John, but they remained married for five more years.
-Divorce finally came in 1944, when Carradine was seven.
+They divorced in 1944, when Carradine was seven.
 His father left California to avoid court action in the alimony settlement.
-After the couple had a series of court battles over child custody and alimony, which at one point landed John in jail, David joined his father in New York City; by this time, his father had remarried.
-On December 25, 1947, David appeared in a live telecast adaptation of A Christmas Carol, with his father in the role of Ebenezer Scrooge.
-For the next few years, David spent time in boarding schools, foster homes, and reform school.
+After the couple had a series of court battles over child custody and alimony, which at one point landed John in jail, Carradine joined his father in New York City; by this time, his father had remarried.
+On December 25, 1947, Carradine appeared in a live telecast adaptation of A Christmas Carol, with his father in the role of Ebenezer Scrooge.
+For the next few years, Carradine spent time in boarding schools, foster homes, and reform school.
 He also often accompanied his father to summer theater throughout the Northeast.
 Carradine spent time in Massachusetts, and a winter milking cows on a farm in Vermont.

 Oakland

-Eventually, David Carradine returned to California, where he graduated from Oakland High School.
+Eventually, Carradine returned to California, where he graduated from Oakland High School.
 He attended Oakland Junior College (now Laney College) for a year before transferring to San Francisco State College, where he studied drama and music theory, and wrote music for the drama department's annual revues while juggling menial jobs, a fledgling stage acting career, and his studies.
 After he dropped out of college, Carradine spent some time with the "beatniks" of San Francisco's North Beach and southern California's Venice.
 During this time he collected unemployment insurance and sold baby pictures.
 He was also prosecuted for disturbing the peace.